CBD Dosage Guide for Beginners

 • Several medications for seizures, including clobazam, lamotrigine, and valproate

-Since research is still limited, it’s recommended that you speak with your doctor about your specific situation.
+Research on CBD interactions is still limited.
+Speak with your doctor about your exact situation.
 They may be able to recommend a dosage depending on the medication you’re taking.

 The concentration of your product will make a big difference in how much you need to take.
-Don’t be fooledall products are not made the same, and the potency can vary greatly.
+It's important to understand that product quality and potency can vary significantly between brands.
 Your dosage should be calculated based on the specific product you purchase.

 For instance, all of our organic CBD oils at Vitality are 30 ML, but what makes them different is the amount of CBD that the product contains.
 Our low-strength oil has 250 mg of CBD oil in the entire product, while our highest-strength has 1,400 mg.